adobe/helix-home/hackathons/8-psp.md

 ---

 The [Clubhouse 1st Floor](https://www.acehotel.com/palmsprings/events-and-spaces/event-spaces/spaces/) has room for 20+ people.
-While we do have reserved a number of hotel rooms with a special group rate attendees will be responsible for booking (and paying for) their rooms.
+While we do have reserved 10 hotel rooms with a special group rate (169$/night + tax & fees) attendees will be responsible for booking (and paying for) their rooms.
 Booking instructions will follow on the `#helix-chat` Slack channel.

 #### Transportation